How To Get The Most Out Of Practice

-Ask youself a few simple questions if you cant find your weaknesses
+Ask yourself a few simple questions if you can't find your weaknesses:

 1. What shot lets me down in matches?

-2. What shot do I lack confidence on during matches?
+2. What shot do I lack confidence in during matches?

 3. If I could improve just one shot that would improve the rest of my game what would that shot be?